Noble County Drug Crime Attorneys

 - Selling narcotics and drugs to a minor

-What are the Penalties for Drug Crimes in Ohio?
+What are the penalties for drug crimes in Ohio?

 Drug crimes are taken seriously in Ohio, and penalties vary depending on the offense.
-Here are the penalties for some common drug-related crimes in Ohio:

 - Possessing controlled substances and drugs without valid prescriptions: Possessing drugs like cocaine, heroin, marijuana, or other controlled substances without a valid prescription is a felony offense in most situations, but can also be a misdemeanor depending on the drug.
 Any trace amount of fentanyl, cocaine, heroin, or methamphetamine is a felony under Ohio law.